Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 # pop: <value>, node: <value>, state: <value>, host: <value>, path: <value>
 #
 # pop  = the POP where the request is currently passing through.
-# node  = whether the cache node is a 'cluster edge' or 'cluster shield' node (see: https://www.integralist.co.uk/posts/fastly-varnish/#4.2).
+# node  = whether the cache node is a delivery node or fetching node (see: https://www.integralist.co.uk/posts/fastly-varnish/#4.2).
 # state = internal fastly variable that reports state flow as well as whether a request waited for request collapsing or whether it was clustered.
 # host  = the full host name, without the path or query parameters.
 # path   = the full path, including query parameters.